bbc/simorgh/src/app/containers/ConsentBanner/Canonical/logic/README.md

 NB: It is down to the application to implement the rendering logic.
 On a fresh visit both `showPrivacyBanner` and `showCookieBanner` functions will be called with `true`.
 The privacy banner should be shown first, followed then by the cookie banner.

-It would be good to explain under input functions section below why this library is not providing the showPrivacyBanner showCookieBanner functions.
-Also, whether these functions should be carrying out the display: none; visibility: hidden; aspect of hiding/showing the front-end components.
-Currently, the expected behaviour of these input functions is not clear.

 **Why are the inputs functions?**

 Functions were chosen due to how they integrate with React and other state based frameworks.
 Exporting a boolean value would add additional complexity to the application and allowing the user to pass their own function is designed to give more freedom than booleans would.